henryrowett/webcrawler/README.md

 ### Scala Webcrawler
+Webcrawler built for/during Monzo coding interview.

-This webcrawler is built using the newly released Cats Effect 3.0, fs2.Streams and JSoup.
+The webcrawler is built using the Cats Effect 3.0, fs2.Streams and JSoup.

 ### Approach
 The webcralwer is built to crawl a webpage and all links found on that page on the same subdomain .
 This crawler is built to crawl ```n``` layers deep however the implementation provided allows a ```requiredDepth``` to be specified.